HHF-Penn/OGARCloud/README.md

 Run `python3 deploy.py` (Read the comments in `deploy.py` for more information)

+Take note of the management URL (ends with "manage.html") and the access key (some random string) in the output.
+These are needed to access OGARCloud.

 If you run into issues, delete the created `state.pickle` file to start a new deployment from scratch.

 ## Architecture Description